 Inventory, lb : 0

-Grazia arugula is available in the spring and through the summer months.
+Grazia arugula is available in the spring through the summer.

 Grazia arugula, botanically classified as Diplotaxis tenuifolia, is a pungent, peppery perennial belonging to the Brassicaceae or mustard family.
 The name Grazia translates from Italian to mean “grace,” and the variety is considered an improved cultivar of wild arugula or wild rocket.
 Wild arugula is known for its robust flavor but notoriously has a short shelf life.
 Grazia arugula was selectively bred to showcase specific characteristics of wild arugula while blending new traits like slow-bolting and a longer shelf-life.
 The small plant has a compact nature, growing 25 to 30 centimeters in height, and can tolerate hot and cold temperatures, developing distinct flavors and textures.
 The herbaceous plant is also valued for its ability to attract pollinators if left to flower.
 For culinary use, Grazia arugula can be collected in its baby leaf stage or at full maturity and can produce multiple harvests throughout the season as a cut and come again variety.

 Grazia arugula is an excellent source of vitamin A to maintain healthy organ functioning and vitamin C to strengthen the immune system while reducing inflammation.
 The peppery greens also provide calcium to protect bones and teeth and lower amounts of folate, iron, vitamin K, copper, zinc, and magnesium.
 In addition to vitamins and minerals, Grazia arugula contains glucosinolates, which are compounds believed to have detoxifying properties and also give the leaves their pungent, bitter flavor.